GreyNewfie/GreyNewfie/README.md

 ### 🤔 About me

-I've always had a deep interest in technology, and two years ago, I joined the tech sector as an account manager.
-This experience ignited a desire to deepen my technical skills, leading me to explore web development and coding in my spare time.
-Creating projects and continuously learning affirmed my passion for building software, driving me to pursue a full career change into software development.
-I'm currently completing the [Get Building](https://get-building.ca/) program where I've completed two projects, Hero's Log and WizPool.
-I'm currently working on finishing the program and expanding my backend skills with NodeJS and SQL.
-Below, you'll find details on the projects I’ve built and the technologies I’ve worked with.
+I have a strong background in customer success, account management, and working with cross-functional team.
+Over the years, I’ve honed my skills in communication, strategic thinking, and building strong relationships—skills I now bring to my work in software development.
+I’m passionate about creating applications that solve real-world problems, leveraging my technical expertise and project management skills to deliver exceptional user experiences.
+Pursuing my passion for technology, I’ve built projects like Hero’s Log and WizPool, and I’m expanding my backend skills with Node.js and SQL.
+I’m excited to continue growing as a software developer and contributing to impactful projects.

 ### 💻 Personal Projects
 - [Hero's Log - HeroQuest Companion App](https://greynewfie.github.io/heros-log/)